 Check out our bee hives, discuss the importance of bees for our food, look at the different stages of a bee’s life, think about threats to bees.
-The importance of insects and wildlife.
-Taste some of our wonderful honey!
+Talk about the importance of insects and wildlife.
+Taste some of our wonderful Brentford Honey!

-Take home some seeds, lots of knowledge and a host of good ideas to continue the good work at school and at home.
+Take home some seeds, lots of knowledge and a host of good ideas to continue your good work at school and at home.